Closed Orbits and uniform S-instability in Geometric Invariant Theory: Notation and preliminaries

 (ii).\ After conjugating $\lambda$ by an element of $P_\lambda$, we may assume that $\lambda\in Y(T)$ for some $k$-defined maximal torus $T$ of $P_\lambda$.
 Since $T$ splits over a finite Galois extension of $k$, $\lambda$ has only finitely many $\Gamma$-conjugates.
 Let $\mu\in Y(T)$ be their sum.
 Since $P_\lambda$ is $k$-defined, we have $P_{\gamma\cdot\lambda}=P_\lambda$ for all $\gamma\in\Gamma$.
 By considering the pairings of $\lambda$ and $\mu$ with the coroots of $G$ relative to $T$, we deduce that $P_\mu^0=P_\lambda^0$ (cf.\ \cite[15.1.2]{spr2}).
 Using a $G$-equivariant embedding of $G$ acting on itself by conjugation into a finite-dimensional $G$-module, we deduce that $\underset{a\to 0}{\lim}\, \mu(a)\cdot g$ exists if $\underset{a\to 0}{\lim}\, (\gamma\cdot\lambda)(a)\cdot g$ exists for all $\gamma\in\Gamma$.
 So $P_\lambda\subseteq P_\mu$.

 (iii).\ Because of \cite[Prop.~V.20.5]{Bo} and \cite[Cors.~6.5, 6.6, 6.7]{BMR}, it is enough to show that the unique R-Levi subgroup of $P$ containing a given $k$-defined maximal torus of $P$ is $k$-defined.
-Let $T$ be a $k$-defined maximal torus of $P$.
+(Here the required uniqueness follows from \emph{loc.\ cit.}) Let $T$ be a $k$-defined maximal torus of $P$.
 By the proof of (ii), there exists $\mu\in Y_k(T)$ such that $P\subseteq P_\mu$ and $P^0=P_\mu^0$.
 Clearly, $L_\mu$ is the R-Levi subgroup of $P_\mu$ containing $T$, and it is $k$-defined by (i).
 The unique R-Levi subgroup of $P$ containing $T$ is $P\cap L_\mu$, by Lemma \ref{lem:Levidown}.
 Since $P\cap G(k_s)$ and $L_\mu\cap G(k_s)$ are $\Gamma$-stable, the same holds for $P\cap L_\mu\cap G(k_s)$.
 So it suffices to show that this set is dense in $P\cap L_\mu$.
 This follows because the components of $P\cap L_\mu$ are components of $L_\mu$ and the separable points are dense in each component of $L_\mu$. \end{proof}

 \begin{cor} Let $\lambda\in Y_k(G)$ and let $\mu\in Y(G)$ such that $P_\lambda=P_\mu$ and $L_\mu$ is $k$-defined.
 Then there exists $\nu\in Y_k(G)$ such that $P_\lambda=P_\nu$ and $L_\mu=L_\nu$. \end{cor}